About the Holiday

 Written by Jory John | Illustrated by Pete Oswald

-A sunflower seed stares right off the page and admits it: “I’m a bad seed.
+A sunflower seed stares straight off the page and admits it: “I’m a bad seed.
 A baaaaaaaad seed.”
 He knows that all the other seeds feel the same way.
 They point him out and mumble, “There goes a baaaad seed.”
 You might wonder just how bad a seed he can be.
 Pretty bad…he’ll tell you himself.
 Are you ready?
 Take a listen: “I never put things back where they belong.
 I’m late to everything.
 I tell long jokes with no punchlines.”

 Heard enough?
 Still think this seed may not be so bad?
 Well, what if you knew he was unhygienic, a little untruthful, and sometimes a lot inconsiderate.
 Why does he do this stuff?
 You know…he’s “a bad seed.
 A baaaad seed.”
 Was he always this way, you might wonder.
 The answer’s No. In fact, he “was born a humble seed on a simple sunflower in an unremarkable field.”